flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 Hopefully the code above speaks for itself, but let's look at it in more detail:

-- First we declared a `TimerComponent` called `_bulletSpawner` in our game class, we needed it to be an variable accessible to the whole component since we will be accessing it in the `startShooting` and `stopShooting` methods.
+- First we declared a `SpawnComponent` called `_bulletSpawner` in our game class, we needed it to be an variable accessible to the whole component since we will be accessing it in the `startShooting` and `stopShooting` methods.
 - We initialize our `_bulletSpawner` in the `onLoad` method.
 In the first argument, `period`, we set how much time in seconds it will take between calls, and we choose `.2` seconds for now.
-- The `onTick` attribute receives a function that will be called every time the `period` is reached.
+- We set `selfPositioning: true` so the spawn component don't try to position the created component itself since we want to handle that ourselves to make the bullets spawn out of the ship.
-- We say that it should loop forever by setting `repeat` to `true`.
+- The `factory` attribute receives a function that will be called every time the `period` is reached. and must return the create component.
 - Then we set that it should not auto start by default.
 - Finally we add the `_bulletSpawner` to our component, so it can be processed in the game loop.